Joined the ISO: September 1997

 Ms. Farquhar joined the Indianapolis Symphony Orchestra in 1997 as a first violinist, but is currently Acting Associate Principal Second Violin.
 Over the years she has performed in many chamber music concerts in Indianapolis with Suzuki and Friends, Ronen Ensemble, Quattra, and more recently as a member of the Castleton Quartet.
 She also is a member of the Arizona MusicFest Orchestra.

-Ms. Farquhar teaches violin lessons from her home studio and for Quattro Music Academy.
+Ms. Farquhar teaches violin lessons from her home studio.
 As a member of the ISO, she has also coached violinists in the Side-by-Side program and the Metropolitan Youth Orchestra.

 Before joining the Indianapolis Symphony Orchestra, Ms. Farquhar played in the North Carolina Symphony, the Delaware Symphony, and the Opera Company of Philadelphia.
 She performed and taught at Eastern Music Festival for two summers, having also attended as a high school student.
 As a college student she participated in the New York String Orchestra Seminar under Alexander Schneider and in the Castleman Quartet Program.
 She graduated magna cum laude from the Eastman School of Music, where she studied with Charles Castleman.
 Other teachers included Yumi Ninomiya Scott, Helen Kwalwasser, and Helen Spencer.